-Union Corruption Update first reported on this case six years ago.
-During predawn hours of … Read More ➡
+Union Corruption Update has reported on this case a number of times.
+About three years … Read More ➡

 On May 14, Karen Stone, former bookkeeper for International Brotherhood of Boilermakers Local Lodge 374, was sentenced in U.S. District Court for the Northern District of Indiana to one year of probation for embezzling $9,170 in funds from the Hammond-based local.
 She also was ordered to pay full restitution and a $100 assessment.
 Stone had pleaded guilty on February 7 upon being charged.
 The actions follow a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡

 On May 13, Elizabeth Branca, former business manager for Office and Professional Employees International Union Local 12, was sentenced in U.S. District Court for the District of Minnesota to two years of probation, and ordered to pay full restitution plus a $100 fine, for embezzling $16,546 in funds from the Roseville, Minn.-based union.
 She had been charged and pleaded guilty last December.
 Two days later, on May 15, Laurie Hoffman, a former bookkeeper for the local, was sentenced to two years of probation, and ordered to pay $8,909 in restitution and a $100 fine, for embezzling funds.
 She also had been charged and pleaded guilty in December.
 The actions in each case follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡